 Your visitors want to know more about who are the people behind the people.
 It increases trust and builds equity among the customers.

-Include a brief summary of who you are, what your company does, what’s your mission, company’s history, team history, and what separates the company from the rest of the competition.
+Include a brief summary of who you are, what your company does, what’s your mission, your company’s history, your team history, and what separates the company from the rest of the competition.

 Offerings (Products & Services)

 Offerings form the backbone of your website.
-Include the details about how it’ll help the customer and how it stands out of the competition.
+Include the details about how it’ll help the customer and how it stands out from the competition.